EdenKupe/notTheSky/src/site/posts/poems/listen-an-ongoing-series.md

 **Listen**.
 The sun goes behind the airport to die.
 A bright flame drowns in a cerulean one, the water embracing its celestial lover.
 People are gathered to dream silent eulogies.

 **Listen**.
 The moon, through a haze, looks on.

+**30.3.2021**

+**Listen**.
+Picture the irradiated swamp that now lives where once that copse of tripartite trees now stand.
+Sure, there is green-yellow bile which washes up on its modest, corrosive shore.
+But it still rains there, do you see?
+Even here, even now, even through all of the things that have come to pass, it still rains here.
+Do the animals that still call this place home take comfort in that?
+That is a lie you tell yourself, as if these animals concern you; as if there is any way for you to feel kinship with them in some way.
+If you're being honest, the rain falls then but it's really falling for you, now.
+It's a construct we have built together (and have continued to build) to take our mind of the swamp even as we help build it.

+**Listen**.
+Now, there are three trees and two women are looking at them.
+You see their gaze, you see their wonder.
+You see the pink and white flowers adorning the branches and, suddenly, you feel the full range of human emotions.
+OK, not the full range but it feels like the full range; the joy within you pings off of their eyes and back on to the tree before it makes its way back to your heart.
+From whence it takes flight once again, transformed now into hope and happiness, and hums around you like a faint aura only you can see, a sort of self-clarvoyance that you get when you find yourself in these moments.
+An old poem comes to you: "The sun has burst the sky, because I love you" and you smile.
+You see the old woman smile and you remember your grandmother(s).
+You know they smile as well.
+You remember them smiling.
+They are not smiling because of a poem but they might as well be.
+They might as well be.

+**Listen**.
+Yes, when you zoom out from the swamp in your mind (as I am asking/causing you to do now), devestation lies all around.
+But there's a wind playing in the remenants of the trees.
+There's a sound that's a composite, that's a lack, that's the background hum of things.
+There ground does not thrum; the sky does not scream.
+The smoke rises lazily towards the occluded sky and yes, the sun is not there but you know that it is.
+Rising now above the clouds, you see the true rain, the true cold, the true hum in the background of things: you see the stars.
+Often, when you have heard them described, people have said that the stars "burn on" but this is meaningless to you.
+For your perspective, from our perspective, the stars do not burn.
+The stars intrude.
+The stars look on.
+The stars peek.
+The stars contextualize.
+And so they do.

+**Listen**.
+What is left for monsters but to imagine their victims surviving them?
+In spite of everything, I love you.